-Most people will opt for immediate treatment, but with our reasonable test turnround times it is not unreasonable to await all results if symptoms are mild and follow up assured.
-This is especially important to consider before blind treatment with azithromycin
+Most people will opt for immediate treatment, but with our NAAT test turnaround times around 48h it is reasonable to await all results if symptoms are mild and follow up assured.
+This is especially important to consider before blind treatment with Azithromycin.